wraldata/venus/README.md

 ```

 ### loadLawmakers.py
 Uses a centralized dataset of sitting North Carolina lawmakers maintained by WRAL to load new lawmakers into the database.
+Need to determine frequency to run this script in crontab.

 Usage: